2019 in K-1

-The year 2019 was the 26th year in the history of the K-1, an international kickboxing event.
+The year 2019 was the 26th year in the history of the K-1, a Japanese kickboxing promotion.
 The year started with K-1: K’Festa 2.

 List of events

 K-1 World GP 2019: K’FESTA 2

-K-1 World GP 2019: K’FESTA 2 was a kickboxing event held by K-1 on March 10, 2019 at the Saitama Super Arena in Saitama, Japan.
+K-1 World GP 2019: K’FESTA 2 was a kickboxing event held by K-1 on March 10, 2019, at the Saitama Super Arena in Saitama, Japan.

 Background

 The event was headlined by a catchweight, non-title fight between Takeru Segawa and Yodkitsada Yuthachonburi.
 The four title fights held at K'Festa two saw Yuta Murakoshi and Koya Urabe defend their titles against Hirotaka Urabe and Kenta Hayashi, respectively.
 Yuta Kubo defended the welterweight title against Yasuhiro Kido, and Sina Karimian made his first title defense against Hisaki Kato.

 Fight Card

 K-1 World GP 2019: Super Bantamweight World Tournament

-K-1 World GP 2019: Super Bantamweight World Tournament was a kickboxing event held by K-1 on June 30, 2019 at the Saitama Super Arena in Saitama, Japan.
+K-1 World GP 2019: Super Bantamweight World Tournament was a kickboxing event held by K-1 on June 30, 2019, at the Saitama Super Arena in Saitama, Japan.